 28 April 1995 CONTRACT KILLINGS HAVE become almost a daily occurrence in Moscow, where more than 1,800 people were murdered in 1994.
 But the assassination of Vladislav Listev on 1 March led to the largest outpouring of grief in Russia since the dissident Andrei Sak-harov died in 1989.
-The next day, all six Russian television […]
+The next day, all six Russian television networks canceled entertainment programming and […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.